Brekke (village): History

 The old Brekke Municipality existed from 1850 until 1861 and then again from 1905 until 1964.
-The administrative center of the municipality of Brekke was the village of Brekke.
+The administrative center of the municipality was the village of Brekke.
 The school, post office, Brekke Church, and municipal administration were all located in this village.

 Name

 The municipality is named after the old Brekke farm (Brekka) since Brekke Church was located there.
 The name is identical to the old Norwegian word meaning "slope", probably since the village is built on the slopes leading down to the fjord.

 Climate

 Brekke and its surroundings are notable as one of the wettest parts of Norway.
 The nearby weather station in Verkland, about 7 km to the south, recorded a record amount of rainfall in one calendar year.
 In 1990, there were 5546 mm of rain that fell.
-In the summer of 1964, Brekke received 1284 mm of rain, making that the wettest summer on record.
+In the summer of 1964, the station received 1284 mm of rain, making that the wettest summer on record.
+However, the village of Brekke gets slightly less rain than measured at Verkland.